LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/discussion.md

 ## Discussion
 {:#discussion}

+<span class="comment" data-author="RV">Is there a possibility to interweave the discussed approaches more with the individual paragraphs?
+I have trouble connecting the criteria to the approaches, the discussion seems to discuss the model but not the approaches.</span>

 Based on our model from [](#comparison-model), there are different ways for choosing between the discussed approaches from [](#approaches).
-There is no one approach that is the _winner_ across all criteria, an appropriate approach depends on the situation.
+There is no one approach that is the _winner_ across all criteria: an appropriate approach depends on the situation.
 In this section, we discuss the arguments for preferring certain criteria over others, and which approaches may be best suited in certain situations.

-In many cases, the _adoption_ rate would be of great importance, unless the approach would be used in a closed-off environment, which makes declarative response types less useful in the first place.
+In many cases, the _adoption_ rate would be of great importance, unless the approach would be used in a closed environment, which makes declarative response types less useful in the first place.
 According to the [best practises for publishing Linked Data](cite:cites ldbestpractises), standard vocabularies should be reused as much as possible,